 With continued investments in increased growth, Sveaskog estimates that growth in our forests will increase, with increased timber stocks as a result.
-At the same time, we expect to increase timber extraction.
 This means that the overall climate effect of our operations will increase further and with it Sveaskog's contribution to society's climate goals.